hessu/aprsc/doc/CONFIGURATION.md

 first `allow` or `deny` rule matching the address of the connecting client is applied.

-The following two IPv6 lines deny the `dead:beef:f00d::/48` subnet first, and then allow the rest of the `dead:beef::/32` network around it.
-All other IPv6 (and IPv4) connections are denied.
+The first two following lines deny the `dead:beef:f00d::/48` subnet, and then allow the rest of the `dead:beef::/32` network around it.
+The third and fourth lines rules allow connections from 192.168.* except for 192.168.1.*, and last line allow connections from the host at 10.52.42.3.
+Without any further rules all other IPv4 and IPv6 connections are denied.

     deny  dead:beef:f00d::/48
     allow dead:beef::/32

-The first two rules allow connections from 192.168.* except for 192.168.1.*, and also allow connections from the host at 10.52.42.3.
-All other IPv4 (and IPv6) connections are denied.

     deny  192.168.1.0/24
     allow 192.168.0.0/16
     allow 10.52.42.3

 If prefix length is not specified, a host rule is created (32 bits for IPv4, 128 bits prefix length for IPv6).
 To configure a rule that matches all addresses you should specify a prefix length of 0 (::/0 for IPv6, 0.0.0.0/0 for IPv4).

-If you want to specify an ACL file and allow any connection, you can use following ACL file:
+If you want to specify an ACL file and allow any connection, you can use following ACL file content:

     allow 0.0.0.0/0
     allow ::/0